shopware/docs/guides/installation/legacy/mamp.md

 ## Checkout Shopware

 Before you are able to set up Shopware, you need to checkout Shopware's repositories.
-This is explained in the "Preparatory steps" of the [Installation overview](overview)  guide.
+This is explained in the "Preparatory steps" of the [Installation overview](../index.md#installation-overview).  guide.
 Nevertheless, below you see a brief summary of this process:

 ```bash
 # Choose your own directory